Python-PyQt/PyQt6-Docs/descriptions/QtWidgets/QMessageBox-c.rst

 .. sip:class-description::
     :status: todo
     :brief: Modal dialog for informing the user or for asking the user a question and receiving an answer
-    :digest: be1bf8c6d8421d40f0e4f57d3b2a783e
+    :digest: 6486966b541ae2342a76a2efd8972a26

 The :sip:ref:`~PyQt6.QtWidgets.QMessageBox` class provides a modal dialog for informing the user or for asking the user a question and receiving an answer.

-A message box displays a primary :sip:ref:`~PyQt6.QtWidgets.QMessageBox.text` to alert the user to a situation, an :sip:ref:`~PyQt6.QtWidgets.QMessageBox.informativeText` to further explain the alert or to ask the user a question, and an optional :sip:ref:`~PyQt6.QtWidgets.QMessageBox.detailedText` to provide even more data if the user requests it.
+A message box displays a primary :sip:ref:`~PyQt6.QtWidgets.QMessageBox.text` to alert the user to a situation, an :sip:ref:`~PyQt6.QtWidgets.QMessageBox.informativeText` to further explain the situation, and an optional :sip:ref:`~PyQt6.QtWidgets.QMessageBox.detailedText` to provide even more data if the user requests it.

 A message box can also display an :sip:ref:`~PyQt6.QtWidgets.QMessageBox.icon` and :sip:ref:`~PyQt6.QtWidgets.QMessageBox.standardButtons` for accepting a user response.

 Two APIs for using :sip:ref:`~PyQt6.QtWidgets.QMessageBox` are provided, the property-based API, and the static functions.
 Calling one of the static functions is the simpler approach, but it is less flexible than using the property-based API, and the result is less informative.
 Using the property-based API is recommended.